 Weather on the Salkantay Trek vs Inca Trail

-Cusco sits deep in the Andes, so the weather here can really keep you on your toes.
+Cusco is deep in the Andes, so the weather can really keep you on your toes.
 Whether you’re hitting the Inca Trail or the Salkantay Trek, you’ll find the same unpredictable conditions.
 We only have two seasons—rainy and dry—but it’s best to come ready for anything.
-Pack some light clothes, a warm jacket, and don't forget your rain gear!
+Pack some light clothes and a warm jacket, and don't forget your rain gear!

 • Rainy Season (September to April): Rain isn't guaranteed every day during this season; there might even be weeks without a drop.
 However, the chances are higher than in the dry season.
 Daytime and nighttime temperatures might not vary so much.